vidalme/gradientdiscipline/README.md

 #### [ [ 10/01/2024 ] ]

-#### Planning ---> Sections 19 to 23.
-This is a very challenging day, long hours of these sections plus surf day.
+#### Planning ---> Sections 19 to 23 (3h 16m).
+This is a very challenging day, long hours of these sections on a surf day.

 #### Execution --->